vincent-camus/carry-cut-back-adder/readme.md

 =======

-This project is licensed under the BSD 3-Clause Clear License.
-See the LICENSE.md file from the main directory for rights and limitations.
+This project is licensed under the BSD 2-Clause License.
+See the license.md file from the main directory for rights and limitations.

-A human-readable summary of (and not a substitute for) the BSD 3-Clause Clear License is:
+A human-readable summary of (and not a substitute for) the BSD 2-Clause License is:
 * permissions:
      * private use
      * commercial use